-Sony smartphone shipments reach all-time low as Xperia 1 shows no impact
+Sony sold just 600,000 smartphones last quarter, as Xperia 1 shows no impact

 Despite releasing the Xperia 1 not long before and continuing to expand its availability throughout the summer months, Sony managed to sell just 600,000 smartphones to customers across the globe between early July and late September.
 These results represent yet another record-low for the company’s mobile business and pale in comparison to the likes of Samsung, Apple, and Huawei.
 The latter, for reference, has sold an average of 600,000 smartphones per day this year.